rhwilr/adonis-bumblebee/README.md

 return transform.collection(users, UserTransformer)
 ```

-Note: You also get the `context` as the second arguement in the `transform` method.
-Thought this you can access the current request or the authenticated user.
+*Note:* You also get the `context` as the second arguement in the `transform` method.
+Through this you can access the current request or the authenticated user.

-A transformer can also return a primitive type, like a string or a number, instead of an object.
+*Note:* A transformer can also return a primitive type, like a string or a number, instead of an object.
 But keep in mind that including additional data, as covered in the next section, only work when returning an object.

 ### Including Data